nodejs/node/doc/api/documentation.markdown

 <!--type=misc-->

-Throughout the documentation, you will see indications of a section's stability.
+Throughout the documentation, you will see indications of a section’s stability.
 The Node.js API is still somewhat changing, and as it matures, certain parts are more reliable than others.
 Some are so proven, and so relied upon, that they are unlikely to ever change at